 Insider's tip: There's a small, unofficial parking area about 0.1 mile above the falls near a state park gate.

 Centuries of water flowing over these falls have created a fascinating feature–circular holes cut into the rocks.
 While legends claim these were caused by Satan's anger at getting his tail wet, the truth is they were formed by rocks getting caught in the current and rubbing together over time.
 The legend has been told for so many generations that the area is also known as the Devil's Hopyard State Park.

 As with each of the waterfalls on this list, Chapman Falls is best viewed during the spring or after a heavy rain, when its trickling stream is transformed into a torrential flow.

 10. Dean's Ravine Falls, Canaan

-The second impressive waterfall located in Canaan, Dean's Ravine Falls is easily reached by hiking for 15 minutes.
+The second impressive waterfall located in Canaan, Dean's Ravine Falls is easily reached after a 15-minute hike.
 A wide and lovely attraction, this steeply dropping waterfall begins at Reed Brook and rushes persistently towards the Housatonic River, catapulting over anything that comes in its way.
 Its largest leap is almost 50 feet, with many smaller falls occurring along its path.